cmu-csd-phd/csd-blog/website/content/2025/suffix-decoding.md

 ### Agentic Workflow: Solving SWE-Bench tasks with CodeAct

-![The SWE-Bench benchmark workflow](swebench-diagram.png) *Figure 2 - The SWE-Bench benchmark workflow.
+![The SWE-Bench benchmark workflow](swebench-diagram.png) *Figure 3 - The SWE-Bench benchmark workflow.
 Illustration courtesy of SWE-Bench.*

 Many off-the-shelves LLMs today have the ability to generate code, but this ability is often limited to solving self-contained tasks, or assisting the user while editing a single source file.
-To solve more complex programming tasks, many teams have been prototyping AI agents that use an LLM in conjunctions with external tools to interact with the environment.
-Solving a single software engineering task can however take the agent several minutes or longer, and this can cause a barrier to user interaction and adoption.
+To solve more **complex programming tasks**, many teams have been prototyping AI agents that use an LLM in conjunctions with external tools to interact with the environment.
+Solving a single software engineering task can however take the agent **several minutes** or longer, and this can cause a barrier to user interaction and adoption.
 SuffixDecoding can help to significantly cut back the end-to-end latency of coding tasks, up to 4.5x in our experiments.

-To evaluate the effectiveness of SuffixDecoding, we run the CodeAct 2.1 agent with the `all-hands/openhands-lm-32b-v0.1-ep3` LLM on the full SWE-Bench Verified dataset.
-CodeAct 2.1 is an open-source software development agent designed by OpenHands to solve realistic programming tasks (such as Github issues) by executing Python code as its primary form of action.
+To evaluate the effectiveness of SuffixDecoding, we run the [CodeAct 2.1](https://www.all-hands.dev/blog/openhands-codeact-21-an-open-state-of-the-art-software-development-agent) agent with the `all-hands/openhands-lm-32b-v0.1-ep3` LLM on the full [SWE-Bench Verified](https://openai.com/index/introducing-swe-bench-verified/) dataset.
+CodeAct 2.1 is an open-source software development agent designed by OpenHands to solve **realistic programming tasks** (such as Github issues) by executing Python code as its primary form of action.
 Unlike agents that rely on structured text or JSON formats, CodeAct embraces executable code to unify the agent’s action space, enabling rich control flow, tool composition, and self-debugging.
 CodeAct is compatible with closed-source LLMs accessible via API (such as GPT-4o, o3, or Claude Sonnet), as well as open-source models served locally with an inference framework such as vLLM.

-We chose CodeAct as it is one of the best-performing open-source agents on the SWE-bench Verified leaderboard.
+We chose CodeAct as it is one of the best-performing open-source agents on the **SWE-bench Verified** leaderboard.
 SWE-bench is a popular and challenging benchmark designed to evaluate the capabilities of language models in realistic software engineering tasks.
 Unlike traditional code generation tasks, SWE-bench demands cross-file reasoning, long-context understanding, and complex patch generation.
 SWE-bench Verified is a subset of the SWE-bench suite curated by OpenAI.
 Each instance of SWE-Bench Verified has been carefully vetted by a team of software developers to ensure that is indeed solvable.
 Each task in the Verified subset is paired with one or more “fail-to-pass” tests, ensuring that successful patches do not just compile, but also resolve the core issue behaviorally.

-![End-to-end speedup of CodeAct on the SWE-Bench Verified benchmark](swebench-perf.webp) *Figure 2 - End-to-end speedup of CodeAct on the SWE-Bench Verified benchmark.
+![End-to-end speedup of CodeAct on the SWE-Bench Verified benchmark](swebench-perf.webp) *Figure 4 - End-to-end speedup of CodeAct on the SWE-Bench Verified benchmark.
 Illustration courtesy of Snowflake, Inc.*

 ### Contextually-grounded generation: Writing SQL for Cortex-Analyst

-![The Cortex Analyst multi-stage LLM pipeline](cortex-analyst.png) *Figure 3 - Cortex Analyst's multi-stage LLM pipeline workflow.
+![The Cortex Analyst multi-stage LLM pipeline](cortex-analyst.png) *Figure 5 - Cortex Analyst's multi-stage LLM pipeline workflow.
 Illustration courtesy of Snowflake, Inc.*

-Cortex Analyst employs a multi-stage LLM pipeline to translate natural language questions into executable SQL code.
+[Cortex Analyst](https://www.snowflake.com/en/blog/cortex-analyst-ai-self-service-analytics/) employs a multi-stage LLM pipeline to translate natural language questions into executable SQL code.
 This pipeline includes several specialized stages: query intent understanding, metadata retrieval, disambiguation, and final code generation.
 At each step, the LLM is guided by structured context—such as the user’s database schema, column names, data types, and business-specific semantic models—to incrementally refine the query.

 Contextually-grounded generation is critical in this pipeline because the final SQL code is not shown to the user for manual review; instead, it is executed directly to return results.
 Unlike traditional code assistants where placeholders or vague constructs might be acceptable, Cortex Analyst must produce executable, schema-valid code on the first attempt.
 Any hallucination or misinterpretation—such as referencing a non-existent table or misunderstanding column semantics—would cause execution failures or incorrect results.
 Thus, precise grounding in the live database context ensures both reliability and safety of the automated analytics process.